fnk0/Android-Wear-Codelab/README.md

 ```

 And.. if everything went OK you should now see in your watch a card that looks kinda like this:
+Go ahead and try swiping up, down, left and right to see what happens

 ![wear page1](https://raw.githubusercontent.com/fnk0/Android-Wear-Codelab/master/screenshots/wear_screen1.png)